fx-lange/ofxTangibleUI/README.md

 Abstract core for tangible/movable/dynamic user interfaces - easy to extend and implement in your own projects.

 Under construction - feedback is welcome!
-Send me a message if you have a question or need help.
+Send me a message if you have any questions or need help.

 Motivation
 ----------